denis-cto/simple-bank/ms-3-accounting/README.md

  - `yarn build`
  - `yarn dev`

-Then open Postman and make request to API Gateway
+Then open Postman and make request to API Gateway.
+You can use
+"Import collection" from this URL: https://www.getpostman.com/collections/caa949abc094daffc41a

 ![Postman](postman.png)

 ## Usage in REpl console